gsoft-inc/wl-squide/docs/api/runtime/runtime-instance.md

 # Runtime

-A runtime instance gives modules access to functionalities such as routing and navigation.
+A runtime instance give modules access to functionalities such as routing, navigation and logging.

 ## Reference